andy-sweet/fcdiff/doc/methods.rst

 healthy template with high probability :math:`1 - \epsilon`.
 Conversely, if the connection is typical, the connectivity state is perturbed with small probability :math:`\epsilon`.
+You can sample from this distribution with :meth:`IARModel.sample_F_tilde`.

 Let :math:`B_{nmh}` be the random Pearson correlation coefficient between the fMRI BOLD contrast time series from regions :math:`n` and :math:`m` of healthy